-Carry your passport at all times; otherwise, you may be detained.
+Carry your passport at all times, or you could be detained.

-The number of U.S. citizens charged with personal defamation is on the rise; U.S. citizens normally can resolve these cases with a formal apology and paying damages to the aggrieved party.
+- U.S. citizens can usually resolve these cases with a formal apology and payment of damages to the aggrieved party.

-Employment in Oman: U.S. citizens are discouraged from giving their employer their U.S. passport for retention.
-While somewhat customary, this practice is contrary to Omani law.
-Such retention could delay your travel or grant undue leverage to your employer in case of a dispute.
+Employment in Oman: Although a common practice, it is illegal for Omani employers to retain your passport.
+Such retention could grant undue leverage to your employer in case of a dispute.
 U.S. passports are the property of the U.S. government.

 We cannot intervene in labor disputes.
-Avoid such disputes by establishing all terms and conditions of employment or sponsorship in the labor contract at the beginning of any employment.
+At the beginning of any employment, obtain a contract that clearly states the terms of employment.
 Try to resolve disputes privately with your employer.
-If this fails, the Consular Section can provide a list of lawyers.
+If this fails, consult our list of lawyers.

-Dress Code: Be sensitive to Islamic culture and refrain from wearing sleeveless shirts and blouses, halter-tops, or shorts.
-Only wear athletic clothing in public when you are obviously engaged in athletic activity.
-Western bathing attire is the norm at hotel pools and beaches.
+Dress Code: Be sensitive to Islamic culture and do not wear sleeveless shirts, halter-tops, or shorts.
+Only wear athletic clothing in public when engaged in sports activities.

 Faith-Based Travelers: See the Department of State’s International Religious Freedom Report.

-Most public buildings in urban centers have wheelchair ramps and elevators.
+Most medical facilities and public buildings in cities have wheelchair ramps and elevators.
 Outside of urban areas, access is greatly reduced.
-Medical facilities have good access, and you can find professionals with expertise in working with disabled persons in urban centers.

-Omanis are generally very hospitable and will try to accommodate any reasonable request for assistance.
+Omanis will generally try to accommodate reasonable requests for assistance.

 Modern medical facilities and Western-style pharmacies are available.
 Local medical treatment varies from quite good to inadequate, depending on location.